 Meanwhile make your cheese sauce.
 Over a medium heat, melt the butter.
 Stir in the flour and then gradually whisk in the milk.
 Bring to the boil, stirring constantly, then lower the heat and continue stirring until it thickens to a smooth sauce.
 This should be a bit runnier than you might usually make a cheese sauce as it will thicken in the oven.
 Remove from the heat and stir in 2/3 of the cheese and the nutmeg.

-Add the cheese sauce and roasted squash to the cooked macaroni and mix well.
+Stir the sauce in to the cooked macaroni and transfer to an ovenproof dish.